 ‘Really?’
 Cade frowns.
 ‘Bran?’

-The Wolff’s guestroom is large and smells good of wood from the new paneling.
+The Wulf’s guestroom is large and smells good of wood from the new paneling.
 Derek sits for a while staring at the open laptop on the desk.
-His fingers hesitates over the keyboard.
+His fingers hesitate over the keyboard.
 Better not venture the possibility of getting his dad safely out of the country by messaging Taïga too soon.
 But she’s probably worried…

 Cade saunters in and switches on the flat screen TV on the wall.
 Slumping onto the bed, he reaches for the remote control on the bedside table.